pravega/flink-connectors/documentation/src/docs/python.md

 |event_read_timeout|timedelta|No|None(1 second on java side)|Sets the timeout for the call to read events from Pravega.
 After the timeout expires (without an event being returned), another call will be made.|
 |max_outstanding_checkpoint_request|int|No|None(3 on java side)|Configures the maximum outstanding checkpoint requests to Pravega.|

-For more details about concepts like *Reader Parallelism* and *Checkpointing*?
-See [the java doc](https://github.com/pravega/flink-connectors/blob/master/documentation/src/docs/streaming.md#input-streams).

 ## FlinkPravegaWriter

 Use `FlinkPravegaWriter` as a datastream sink.
 Could be added by `env.add_sink`.